diegoroyo/urlshortener/README.md

 # 1 - Description

 This repository is a gradle projet of a url shortener implemented in kotlin language.
-The url shortener has the following functionalities to the users:
+The url shortener has the following
+functionalities:

-* The application optionally allows to the users to generate a QR code that redirects to the desired original URI.
+* The application optionally allows users to generate a QR code that redirects to the desired original URI.

 * The application allows the generation of shortened URIs customized by the users with a specified format.